w0301/preon-lang-compiler/README.md

   live while there are any actions still to do and therefore messages which might change *state* somehow.

-In my diploma thesis I will focus on implementing mentioned *State-Update architecture* in newly created Preon language.
+In my diploma thesis I will focus on implementing *State-Update architecture* in newly created Preon language.
 Besides that I will implement automatic parallelization of calling *state-update function* for different incoming messages which do not alter same portion of the *state*.
-To make this possible compiler of Preon language has to perform some static analysis of the code which makes it possible to find out during runtime if two messages are in conflict or not.
+To make this possible compiler of Preon language has to perform some static analysis of the code which makes it possible to find out if two messages are in conflict or not during runtime.

 Proposal of implementation of such architecture follows:
 ```